WheteThunger/RecycleManager/README.md

 #### Custom output / custom recyclables

 - `Override output` -- This section allows you to override the output of specific items.
 This can be used to replace the output of items that are already recyclable in vanilla, as well as to allow custom items to be recycled.
-The output you configure here will **not** be affected by `Output multipliers`.
+The output that you configure here will be subject to item condition, but not subject to recycler efficiency nor `Output multipliers`.
   - `Override output by input item short name` -- This section allows you to define what the recycler will output for specific items by item short name.
 The output includes the following options.
     - `Item short name` -- The short name name of the output item.
     - `Item skin ID` -- The *optional* skin ID of the output item.